Valley of the Sun

 Phoenix provides opportunities for research and studies in one of the fastest growing cities in the U.S.

-Your first year of the program will be conducted at the Phoenix Biomedical Campus in downtown Phoenix.
+Your first year of the program will be conducted at the Phoenix Bioscience Core in downtown Phoenix.

-Part of the Arizona Biomedical Collaborative, the Phoenix Biomedical Campus is a 30-acre medical and bioscience campus right in the metropolitan area of downtown Phoenix.
+Part of the Arizona Biomedical Collaborative, the Phoenix Bioscience Core is a 30-acre medical and bioscience campus right in the metropolitan area of downtown Phoenix.
 The campus boasts more than six million square feet of research, academic, and clinical facilities.

-The Biomedical Campus attracts high-caliber researchers, doctors, and doctorally prepared faculty ready to educate you and provide real-world experience.
-Not is there reputable educators, but the facilities alone provide great opportunities for professional growth.
+The Bioscience Campus attracts high-caliber researchers, doctors, and doctorally prepared faculty ready to educate you and provide real-world experience.
+Not only are there reputable educators, but the facilities alone provide great opportunities for professional growth.

 - The Translational Genomics Research Institute (TGen) and the International Genomics Consortium (IGC) headquarters opened in December 2004 in a six-story, 170,000 square foot laboratory and research facility that focuses on genetic investigation.